rumeluddin/DSA-LAB/README.md

 ## 📝 Notes

-* Language: All programs are written and tested in standard C.
+* All programs are written and tested in standard C.
-* Updates: Code might be updated later with better logic or optimization.
+* Code might be updated later with better logic or optimization.
-* Usage: Created strictly for educational and lab practice purposes.
+* Created strictly for educational and lab practice purposes.

 ## 🧑‍💻 Author